 Café Ceuta

-It was born in the 1950s, and since then Café Ceuta has been one of Porto’s most emblematic businesses.
-After closing for renovation work and due to the pandemic, it has come back in force to liven up evenings even more porto and visitors.
+Born in the 1950s, Café Ceuta has been one of Porto’s most emblematic businesses ever since.
+After closing for refurbishment and due to the pandemic, it has returned in force to liven up the evenings of Porto residents and visitors.

-The space has a long history, as it has been the scene of gatherings of prominent figures.
-It was also the setting for a scene in the movie “Porto”, directed by Brazilian filmmaker Gabriel Cinge.
-Today, Café Ceuta continues to establish itself as a social and dining spot.
+The space has a long history, as it has hosted gatherings of prominent figures.
+It was also the setting for a scene in the film “Porto”, directed by Brazilian filmmaker Gabriel Cinge.
+Today, Café Ceuta continues to be a popular stop for socializing and meals.

 Where: Rua de Ceuta, 20

 The A Brasileira café is one of the most emblematic in the city of Porto.
-Founded in 1903 by Adriano Teles, this café established a new habit that is now very popular: drinking coffee by the cup in public places.
+Founded in 1903 by Adriano Teles, this café established a new habit, which is now very popular: drinking coffee by the cup in public places.

 As well as an exquisite space, the coffee was the star, coming directly from Brazil and produced in the roasting plant that Adriano opened in the city.
-Over the years, the café gained notoriety and became an obligatory hangout for the elite porto.
+Over the years, the café gained notoriety and became an obligatory hangout for Porto’s elite.

 It was the café where writers, politicians, journalists, artists and bohemians gathered to discuss the cultural and national issues of the time.